bricolagekitchen (aka Gillian Whiteley) brings together art, politics and multi-media improvisation

 As artist-improviser (working with performative drawing, voice, piano, piano accordion, harmonium, melodica, pixiephone, hurdy-gurdy, violin, shruti-box and various objects) I practise across creative-critical boundaries in various collaborations with other thinkers, practitioners, writers and improvisers, for example, in [the gathering…the chewing], Alchemy/Schmalchemy, Les Petroleuses , [J]a[B]a[W].

 I am a founder member of the Sheffield-based anti-choir Juxtavoices (as featured on Radio 3 Late Junction, in a live improvisation session at Maida Vale studios with Matmos and their washing machines.)

-I am a Senior Lecturer in Art History and Visual Culture based at School of the Arts, English & Drama at Loughborough University.
-Research interests include historical and contemporary theories and practices of creative dissent, ludic protest, art activism, sites of transitory utopia, bricolage and detritus and various trans-disciplinary practices and cultural production within socio-political contexts.
+I am Senior Lecturer in Art History and Visual Culture at Loughborough University.
+Interests include historical and contemporary theories and practices of creative dissent, ludic protest, art activism, bricolage and detritus and cultural practices and production within socio-political contexts.

-With members of the Politicized Practice Research Group, Anarchist Research Group and Theatre and Performance Research Groups at Loughborough University, I am currently working on collaborative projects around Re-imagining Citizenship, Art Activism and Political Violence and Art, Politics and the Pamphleteer.
+With members of the Politicized Practice Research Group, Anarchist Research Group and Theatre and Performance Research Groups at Loughborough University, I am currently working on collaborative projects around Re-imagining Citizenship and Art Activism and Political Violence .

 Also see my webpage on academia